 How to Monitor a Traefik Reverse Proxy with Prometheus

-Recently, I started using the reverse proxy Traefik as a default for my projects.
-Out of the box, Traefik supports Docker Swarm, Kubernetes, and many others.
-What's unique about Traefik compared to NGINX or Apache is that it dynamically listens to your Orchestrator like Docker and knows each time a container is added, removed, killed or upgraded, and can generate its configuration automagically.
+What's unique about Traefik compared to NGINX or Apache is that it dynamically listens to your Orchestrator like Docker, knows each time a container is added, removed, killed, or upgraded, and can generate its configuration automagically.
 Really?
-Tell me more.

 I'm running Docker as an Orchestrator (obviously).
 Traefik listens to the Docker API for containers starting or stopping on Docker and it dynamically registers this information with Traefik.
 How cool is that?
-Traefik comes out of the box with nice dashboards for your services and the health of these services.

 Traefik Architecture

-The Traefik dashboards are nice but I want this information in a central location with the rest of my monitoring information.
-After quite some digging through Traefik configurations, GitHub issues, and tons of side discussions I finally found that Traefik exports metrics in a Prometheus friendly format.
-Wow, this is great news.
+The Traefik dashboards are nice, but I want this information in a central location with the rest of my monitoring information.
+After quite some digging through Traefik configurations, GitHub issues, and tons of side discussions, I finally found that Traefik exports metrics in a Prometheus-friendly format.

 Deploy Traefik

-The time has come to start playing with Docker (My favorite time).
-We will launch 2 separate Docker stacks.
-Stack 1 will contain our Prometheus stack for monitoring Traefik and Stack 2 will be the Traefik stack.
+Stack 2 will be the Traefik stack.
 This might be new for some as we will join the Traefik container to the Prometheus network.
-This allows us to have 2 different docker-compose files yet all containers can interact with each other via Docker networking.
+This allows us to have two different docker-compose files yet all containers can interact with each other via Docker networking.
 Cool, right?

-First, we need to clone the Traefik repo
+First, we need to clone the Traefik repo.

 $ git clone https://github.com/vegasbrianc/docker-traefik-prometheus